-The Council recognises that the best and most versatile agricultural land, defined as Grades 1, 2 or 3A within the Agricultural Land Classification System as published by the Ministry of Agriculture, Fisheries and Food (MAFF) now the Department for Environment, Food and Rural Affairs (DEFRA), is a valuable natural resource for the future.
+8.16 The Council recognises that the best and most versatile agricultural land, defined as Grades 1, 2 or 3A within the Agricultural Land Classification System as published by the Ministry of Agriculture, Fisheries and Food (MAFF) now the Department for Environment, Food and Rural Affairs (DEFRA), is a valuable natural resource for the future.
 More than 30% of the agricultural land in Rochford District is of Grades 1 and 2.
 The best land is found to the east of the settlements of Rochford and Ashingdon, between the Crouch estuary and the built-up areas of Southend-on-Sea, and between the settlements of Rochford and Hawkwell.
-It is important that, as a national resource, this land continues to be protected from irreversible forms of development.
+It is important that, as a national resource, the best agricultural land is protected from permanent loss.

-POLICY R18 - AGRICULTURAL LAND
+POLICY NR4 - AGRICULTURAL LAND